 7. DO YOUR RESEARCH

-The more time you spend on VisitScotland.com and our blog, the better an understanding you’ll have of the places you want to visit on your itinerary and how much time to spend at each.
+The more time you spend on VisitScotland.com, the better an understanding you’ll have of the places you want to visit on your itinerary and how much time to spend at each.
 Take Edinburgh, for instance.
 There are a wide range of hidden gems located in and around the city to suit all kinds of interests.
 In short, learning as much as you can about an attraction or destination in advance will allow you to spend your time more wisely, and make your visit much more rewarding.

 Be sure to plan your route ahead of time, even if it’s simply how to walk from one stop to the next.
 Help reduce travel congestion on roads, buses and trains during peak periods by exploring as much as you can on foot.
 After all, it’s by far the best way to explore!